Introduction to Web Development

 5. How HTML files work

-HTML files are saved using the .html file extension.
+- HTML files are saved using the

-This extension tells the browser that the file contains HTML code.
+- This extension tells the browser that the file contains HTML code.

-When a browser opens an HTML file, it reads the file from top to bottom.
-The page must be refreshed to show any changes.
+- When a browser opens an HTML file, it reads the file from top to bottom.

 - Open an

-.htmlfile in a browser. - Change some text in the file.
+- Change some text in the file.

 - Refresh the browser to see the update.